-- Select Equity Group L.P., acting on behalf of its managed funds and clients, declared that it crossed downwards the thresholds of 5% of Altran Technologies' share capital and voting rights on 25 June 2019, and holds 10,921,720 shares and voting rights, i.e. 4.25% of share capital and 4.05% of voting rights; - The Offeror declared that it crossed upwards the 5% and 10% thresholds of Altran Technologies' share capital and voting rights on 24 June 2019, and held 29,378,319 shares and voting rights, i.e. 11.43% of share capital and 11.39% of voting rights.
-The Offeror's intents for the coming twelve (12) months are stated in paragraph 1.3 of the Draft Offer Document; - The Sellers declared that they crossed downwards the thresholds of 15% of voting rights, and of 10% and 5% of share capital and voting rights in Altran Technologies on 2 July 2019 and that they no longer own any Company shares; - Norges Bank declared that it crossed upwards the thresholds of 5% of Altran Technologies' share capital and voting rights on 9 August 2019, and holding 13,189,968 voting rights, i.e. 5.13% of share capital and 5.12% of voting rights; - Norges Bank declared that it crossed downwards the thresholds of 5% of Altran Technologies share capital and voting rights on 12 August 2019, and holding 12,119,089 voting rights, i.e. 4.72% of share capital and 4.70% of voting rights;
+- Select Equity Group L.P., acting on behalf of its managed funds and clients, declared that it crossed downwards the thresholds of 5% of Altran Technologies' share capital and voting rights on 25 June 2019, and holding 10,921,720 shares and voting rights, i.e. 4.25% of share capital and 4.05% of voting rights; - The Offeror declared that it crossed upwards the 5% and 10% thresholds of Altran Technologies' share capital and voting rights on 24 June 2019, and holding 29,378,319 shares and voting rights, i.e. 11.43% of share capital and 11.39% of voting rights.
+The Offeror's intents for the coming twelve (12) months are stated in paragraph 1.3 of the Offer Document; - The Sellers declared that they crossed downwards the thresholds of 15% of voting rights, and of 10% and 5% of share capital and voting rights in Altran Technologies on 2 July 2019 and that they no longer own any Company shares; - Norges Bank declared that it crossed upwards the thresholds of 5% of Altran Technologies' share capital and voting rights on 9 August 2019, and holding 13,189,968 shares and voting rights, i.e. 5.13% of share capital and 5.12% of voting rights; - Norges Bank declared that it crossed downwards the thresholds of 5% of Altran Technologies share capital and voting rights on 12 August 2019, and holding 12,119,089 shares and voting rights, i.e. 4.72% of share capital and 4.70% of voting rights; - Crédit Suisse Group AG declared that it crossed upwards the thresholds of 5% of Altran Technologies' share capital and voting rights, indirectly through subsidiaries, on